How forward-thinking brands have put open banking payments into action

 Open banking gives customer-centric businesses an on-brand payment experienceAccording to Josh Queen, Lead Product Manager at Penfold, the pensions industry “has been left relatively unscathed by the customer-centric product revolution that’s happened in the financial services industry in this country in the last 15 or 20 years”.
 But with Penfold and other challenger brands, things are finally changing.
 Penfold allows users to set up their account in about 10 minutes.
 This is a world away from the complicated, paper-based pensions providers that have dominated the industry for so long.

 But the drawbacks of incumbent payment methods like manual bank transfers sit awkwardly with Penfold’s ethos of good customer experience.
-Because card fees are simply too high, the only other option for Penfold until recently has been Direct Debit, which can take up to 5 days to settle, leaving customers frustrated.Instant bank transfers, powered by open banking, give the likes of Penfold a payment option that’s both affordable for businesses and straightforward for customers.
+Because card fees are simply too high, the only other option for Penfold until recently has been Direct Debit, which can take up to 5 days to settle, leaving customers frustrated.Instant bank transfers, powered by open banking, give the likes of Penfold a payment option that’s affordable for businesses, straightforward for customers and secure for all parties (thanks to baked-in strong customer authentication).

 “Pensions is an area that's massively important for the financial wellbeing of pretty much every person in the UK, often approached with apprehension, and in some cases outright fear because of the traditional experience of setting up accounts.”